Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-l-k7qpxgpRQ.md

 # [November 10th, 2020 Livestream](../2020-11-10.md)
 ## Q&A: Any plans for a helicopter so we don't have to turn into spaghetti to get across the map?
 https://www.youtube.com/watch?v=l-k7qpxgpRQ
-This question was possibly duplicated with a more recent answer: [March 30th, 2021 Livestream Q&A: Will there be planes and helicopters?](./yt-E-c_NfjMqUM.md) [https://www.youtube.com/watch?v=E-c_NfjMqUM](https://www.youtube.com/watch?v=E-c_NfjMqUM)
+This question was possibly duplicated with a more recent answer: April 27th, 2021 Livestream Q&A: Helicopters when? [https://www.youtube.com/watch?v=3MKZhjpTAhg](https://www.youtube.com/watch?v=3MKZhjpTAhg)

 ### Topics